aotimme/gocsv/README.md

 ### replace

-Replace values in cells by string or regular expression.
+Replace values in cells by regular expression.

 Usage: